greyhats13/phl-store/README.md

 The EKS cluster runs Kubernetes version 1.31 & is designed to operate in a private networking setup.
 The control plane spans multiple AZs, ensuring high availability.
 All communication between the control plane & worker nodes is encrypted for security.

-The VPC’s subnets are configured to support the cluster’s needs:
+The VPC’s subnets are configured to support the cluster needs:

 - The control plane uses private subnets for communication, ensuring that it is isolated from public exposure.
 - Worker nodes & pods run in private subnets to minimize exposure while allowing managed traffic routing through NAT Gateways & ALBs.